Most Popular Areas to Live for Foreigners in Japan

 More than half of this population lives in central Osaka City, while only a few reside in the prefecture’s rural villages.

-Of the above, the most in-demand area is Osaka City’s Ikuno Ward, is famous for its thriving community of Korean-Japanese citizens.
+Of the above, the most in-demand area is Osaka City’s Ikuno Ward, famous for its thriving community of Korean-Japanese citizens.

 Kanagawa